-Creating a Growth Culture
+Creating a Culture for Growth

-culture of growth
+growth

 In big lines, what does an executive need to do in order to create a Growth Culture:

-Coming to a previously asked question, whether shouldn’t an organization pursue all three: Growth, Quality, and Efficiency at the same time, the answer from a group behavior point of view is Not with the same focus, and Not aiming to drive a step improvement on each in the same time.
-Of course, an organization should aim at achieving all three (and some other important things too), but not in the same 6 months and not at the expense of the previously gained improvements.
 Organizational Culture is not static.
 It is simply a paradigm that allows us to change group behaviors efficiently, hence an organization shouldn’t think that once they have achieved the Culture they set their mind to achieve, the work is over.
-The outside world is constantly changing, and the paradigm of Organizational Culture is just a tool that can be used efficiently in order to focus on the right things from a group behavior point of view.
+The outside world is constantly changing, and the paradigm of Organizational Culture is just a tool that can be used efficiently to focus on the right things from a group behavior point of view.

 I’m sure there are many questions left to be answered: